wcj365/python-stats-dataviz/assignment_fall2020/assignment_04.md

 Make sure to divide the numbers in cents by 100 so that all numbers are measured in dollar.
 Print the cleansed avg_list.
 8. Coalesce the cleansed data and save them to a text file named "census_cost.csv".
 The new file should look similar to the original source file except that it is in comma-delimited format and the numbers have been cleansed.
 The top two lines from the original file should be retained in the new file.
+9. Open the newly-created file "census_cost.csv", read all lines and display them.
+How does it look?

 ### Give yourself a pat on the back.
 Good job!
 ### Now you know what data scientists do most of time: Data Cleansing.